We’re facing scarcity head on these days, and our emotions and reactions are up and down like a roller coaster up.

 This often is a symptom of a feedback drought—specifically, a lack of feedback from you to your team members.
 Your feedback is a gift of data to motivate positive behavior forward.

-You can’t afford NOT to have the time for positive feedback.
+This has to be a priority of yours, despite everything else on your plate.
 Because positive performance deserves positive feedback, or eventually the behavior will not be repeated.
 This applies to our personal life, too.
 (5:1 Feedback Ratio Rule )

 For Better Health: 5 to 1 Feedback Ratio